-The Youth Programme Quality intervention focuses on the relationship between adults and young people, and the intentional practices that can support young people to develop their socio-emotional skills.
+The Youth Programme Quality intervention focused on the relationship between adults and young people, and the intentional practices that can support young people to develop their socio-emotional skills.
 We often refer to this process for young people as ‘SEL’ - socio-emotional learning.

-The YPQI centres around an observation tool called the Programme Quality Assessment, or the ‘PQA’.
+The YPQI centred around an observation tool called the Programme Quality Assessment, or the ‘PQA’.
 Youth practitioners can use this tool to observe the quality of their practice as a team, and then use data from these observations to identify and action specific improvement goals that correlate to items in the PQA.

 The PQA and YPQI were developed by the David P. Weikart Center for Youth Programme Quality in the US.
 Since 2018, the College has been adapting and piloting the YPQI for use in the UK Youth Work sector.